isomerpages/gb-assist/_gov-assist/3-psg.md

 permalink: /psg/
 ---

+## Productivity Solutions Grant (PSG)

-#### The Productivity Solutions Grant (PSG) supports businesses in the adoption of IT solutions or equipment that improve productivity.
+The Productivity Solutions Grant (PSG) supports businesses in the adoption of IT solutions or equipment that improve productivity.
 Receive up to 80%<sup>1</sup> funding support for eligible costs.

 ![PSG](\images\programmes\products-and-services\PSG.png "PSG")